wanderwallet/Wander/wander-connect-sdk/README.md

 **App:**

-After running `yarn dev:iframe`, the Wander Embedded App should be running at `http://localhost:5173`.
+After running `yarn dev:iframe`, the Wander Connect App should be running at `http://localhost:5173`.

 By default, the app will point its tRPC client to <http://localhost:3001> when running in development mode, or to
 <https://connect-api.wander.app/> when running in production mode.
 See: